 - Once your data is shared with StatsNZ and added to the IDI, it can’t be withdrawn because it’s been de-identified and linked with other datasets.
 But you will be asked again if you'd like to share data in the future, so you’ll have a choice each time whether you want to share new data with the study.

-What if we choose not to share the data?
+What if I choose not to share the data?

 - That’s completely okay.
 You’ll still be part of the Growing Up in New Zealand study, and your data will continue to be stored securely at the University of Auckland.
 It will still be used for research that supports better outcomes for children, young people, and families in Aotearoa.

-We’re living overseas now — does this still apply to us?
+I am living overseas now — does this still apply to me?

 - Yes.
 If you give permission, your data will still be shared with StatsNZ.
 It can still help build a fuller picture of what life is like for children and families, no matter where they are now.